Taarushi-byte/netflix-data-analysis/README.md

 ## 📌 Project Overview

-This project explores Netflix data to uncover trends in content, genres, and release patterns.
+This project analyzes Netflix data to uncover trends in content, genres, and global distribution.

 ---